Is your current water heater running on its last legs? Or is your family growing and it’s time to upgrade to a larger water heater?

-A 50-gallon tank is a good size for families, or people using multiple sources of hot water at the same time.
-But first, let us help you make an informed decision.
-Below are some points to consider before spending your hard-earned money.
+A 50-gallon tank is a great size for families, or people using multiple sources of hot water at the same time.

 - Lightweight & easy to install